antony-jr/QAppImageUpdate/docs/AddingQAppImageUpdate.md

 As of v2.0 QAppImageUpdate supports updating AppImages via Bittorrent protocol.

 **But you should have torrent rasterbar installed, At least v1.2.8 is needed for QAppImageUpdate.**

+> NOTE: Torrent Rasterbar v2.x is not supported yet.

 In QMake ,